UBC-MDS/DSCI_522_Spotify_Track_Popularity_Predictor/doc/spotify-track-predictor-report.md

 [here](https://query.data.world/s/gvgzoh3hhfj4lg4rbv3x4ah6rm6ta4).
 The
 data, however, originally comes from [Data.World](https://data.world/kcmillersean/billboard-hot-100-1958-2017#), [Billboard.com](http://billboard.com/) and Spotify.
-EAch row from the dataset represents a song’s features and a target column specifying the song’s popularity on a scale of 0 (least popularity) to 100 (most popularity).
+Each row from the dataset represents a song’s features and a target column specifying the song’s popularity on a scale of 0 (least popularity) to 100 (most popularity).